-Today, REITs can be categorized according to investor access in three ways: private REITs, publicly-traded REITs and public non-traded REITs.
+Today, REITs can be categorized according to investor access in three ways: private REITs, publicly-traded REITs, and public non-traded REITs.

 A public non-traded REIT is somewhat of a hybrid between a publicly-traded REIT and a private REIT.
 They are registered with the SEC, but not traded on the stock exchange.
-They can be open or restricted and their investment minimums can vary.
+Access can be open or restricted and their investment minimums can vary.
 They are usually illiquid and can carry high investment fees, but this is not always the case.

 Online Real Estate Investment Platforms

 Online real estate platforms pool investments are a relatively new strategy.
 They invest in real estate investment opportunities that would otherwise be difficult to find or out of reach on an individual level.
 Real estate platforms offer investors the ability to invest in individual assets or a diversified portfolio of real estate.
 Some offer access only to debt investments and others offer both debt and equity investments.
 And, some focus on a specific city or region and others invest across the country.
 Many real estate investment platforms carry restrictions such as accreditation requirements and high investment minimums, but not all do.

 For example, Fundrise pools investments from thousands of investors of all sizes and leverages their collective buying power to invest in real estate investment opportunities that would otherwise be out of reach of most investors on an individual basis.
 Our real estate team with more than $10 billion of experience acquires and manages assets building nationally diversified portfolios of private real estate on behalf of our investors.
 Unlike other more restrictive real estate investment platforms, Fundrise is open to everyone with no accreditation or net worth restrictions.
 In fact, anyone can invest with just $500.